Definitions in Child Death

 - Depression and tension

-- Seeking help and clinging behavior, overly friendly toward strangers
+- Seeking help and displaying clingy behavior, overly friendly toward strangers

 - Provoking behavior